 Restructuring costs and other non-operating expenses/income

-These are figures that do not relate to the Group's normal business activities or refer to non-recurring activities and are classified as ordinary items and disclosed in the notes if they are of a significant amount.
+These are figures that do not relate to the Group's normal business activities or refer to non-recurring activities and are disclosed in the notes if they are of a significant amount.

 Dividend income is recorded when the right to receive it arises.
 This is normally at the time of the shareholders' resolution that approves distribution of the dividends.